Byeonhan confederacy

+Etymology

+Byeonhan (弁韓) is believed to be a combination of Old Korean words.
+Byeon (변) in native Korean meant "Shiny/Shimmering" while han (한) meant "big", giving the meaning of Byeonhan, the "Big Nation of Shimmering".

+As part of the Samhan, Jinhan meant "Big Nation of the East" and Mahan meant "Big Nation of the South".

 History

 This early part of the Three Kingdoms period is sometimes called the Proto–Three Kingdoms period.
-Byeonhan, like the other Samhan confederacies, appears descended from the Jin state of southern Korea.
+Byeonhan, like the other Samhan confederacies, appears to be descended from the Jin state of southern Korea.

 Archaeological evidence indicates an increase in military activity and weapons production among the Byeonhan in the 3rd century, especially an increase in iron arrowheads and cuirasses (Barnes 2000).
-This may be associated with the decline of Byeonhan and the rise of the more centralized Gaya Confederacy, which most Byeonhan states joined.
+This may be associated with the decline of Byeonhan and the rise of the more centralized Gaya confederacy, which most Byeonhan states joined.
 Gaya was subsequently annexed by Silla, one of the Three Kingdoms of Korea.